susam/lab/tex/listings/README.md

     }

-Here is an example of a minimal set of parameters necessary for producing good quality syntax highlighted code listing:
+Here is an example of a minimal set of parameters necessary for producing good quality code listing with syntax highlighting:

     \lstset{
         basicstyle=\ttfamily,